Rosslyn Hill Mining: Extension of Fremantle port access

 In November 2016, after an extensive consultation process, Rosslyn Hill Mine received an extension to 2024 for access to the Port of Fremantle to export lead concentrate using the company's best-practice concentrate transportation process.
 A new ministerial statement, MS1042, was also issued to cover this extension.
 Ministerial Statement 905 will continue to be in force.
 For owner LeadFX securing port access is a critical step in the preparations for a potential restart of the Paroo Station Mine in Western Australia.

 New technology

 LeadFX announced a technology deal with InCoR Technologies (a subsidiary of InCoR Holdings) on 12 May 2017 to conduct a definitive feasibility study (DFS) to design and build a hydrometallurgical facility at Rosslyn Hill Mining's Paroo Station Mine.
 This deal follows extensive negotiations with InCoR and The Sentient Group which began in early 2016.
 The facility would process lead ore into lead ingots, potentially extending the mine life to 15+ years and completely removing the environmental risks associated with shipping lead concentrate.
-The DFS on the facility has been commenced by SNC-Lavalin and solely funded by InCoR.
+The DFS on the facility has been commenced by SNC-Lavalin(now called AtkinsRéalis as of 2023) and solely funded by InCoR.
 InCoR will receive 40% of LeadFX should the study prove to be a success.
 This ends the consultation process which began in June 2016.